Azzamjoy44/DSA-Big-HW1/README.md

      - Print the polynomial onto the screen for you to see.

 2. **Input a Second Real Polynomial**:
-   - Input a degree greater than or equal to zero like you did in step 1 and input the terms as in steps 2-3.
+   - You will then need to input a second real polynomial just like you did in step 1.

 3. **Calculate Results**:
    - The program will calculate the sum and product of the two real polynomials and print the results to the screen.
-   - It will then calculate the sum and product of the sum and product of the two real polynomials and print the results.
+   - It will then calculate the sum and product of the sum and product of the original two real polynomials you inputted and print the results.

 4. **Input a Complex Polynomial**:
    - Input the degree of the polynomial (integer greater than or equal to zero).